-Garriott says VI certainly won't be the last Ultima; he hopes it will go on forever.
-The technology for Ultima VII is already under development in Austin.
-John Miles initiated the project in eight months of work on an in-house program dubbed "Terramorph Draw."
-Whereas all tiles are 16 by 16 pixels in VI, tiles produced with Terramorph Draw can be any size the programmers desire, and regardless of an object's size, it will still scroll around very much like an Ultima but without the obvious boundaries.
-And you can be sure that as state-of-theart as Terramorph Draw may prove itself, it will be obsolete by the time Ultima VIII is underway.
+Garriott says Ultima VII certainly won't be the last Ultima; he hopes it will go on forever.
+The technology for Ultima VIII is already underway in Austin.
+And you can be sure that as state-of-the-art as Ultima VIII's technology, it will be obsolete by the time Ultima IX rolls around.
 "The next Ultima will always be the next technology," Garriott vows, "as long as I can maintain that method."

 But he's uncertain about where the next story will take place: "I really still don't know whether I would rather continue to evolve literally, physically, this outline of a world and the places in it, or if I would rather go to a new world.
 I have reasons to stay in this one.
-For instance, this world has things that are familiar, like Moon Gates and shrines.
+For instance, this world has things that are familiar, like Moongates and shrines.
 If I launch off to another planet, so to speak, I will probably leave those particular concepts behind, which may be desirable and may not be.
 If I go to a new world, though, I don't know what I would call it.
 Britannia is awfully appropriate for a world governed by Lord British.
 If we go to another world, what is Lord British's significance in this world?
 And those are all questions that I have not yet resolved myself and probably won't until after this game comes out."
-He adds that the new technology favors building a new landscape, so it seems likely that adventurers can look forward to a different setting in VII-but "I don't want to lock myself out of any options at this point, since I never really know what I'm going to do with an Ultima until I'm already well into it."
+He adds that the new technology favors building a new landscape, so it seems likely that adventurers can look forward to a different setting in VIII-but "I don't want to lock myself out of any options at this point, since I never really know what I'm going to do with an Ultima until I'm already well into it."